 Become familiar with signs of trafficking and get resources to help child victims of human trafficking.

-Together with Families Fighting Flu and Healthy Women, we have developed a provider toolkit to help you educate patients and families about the flu and the importance of getting an annual flu immunization starting at 6 months of age.
+Together with Families Fighting Flu and Healthy Women, we have developed a provider toolkit (Spanish version) to help you educate patients and families about the flu and the importance of getting an annual flu immunization starting at 6 months of age.

 We partnered with the American Nurses Association (ANA) and the Centers for Disease Control and Prevention (CDC) to develop the Nursing Infection Control Education (NICE) Network.
 Learn about free CE courses on infection control and other practice resources.